Fyodir/parsermcparser/README.txt

-An XML parser in Python for reading an LRG file and exporting exons coordinates
+An XML parser in Python for producing a bed file from an LRG_xml file obtained from the LRG-Sequence website "https://www.lrg-sequence.org/index.html"

 ---parserv1.py---